Table of Contents

 iSpring 3-Stage Whole House Water Filtration System

-The iSpring 3-stage system is a whole house filter including a sediment filter and two carbon filters.
-Removing up to 99% of chlorine from water, the system can be used for municipal water in addition to water from a well.
-It also removes 95% of sediment, including rust, as well as chemicals like pesticides and herbicides, VOCs, industrial solvents, and other contaminants.
+The iSpring wgb32b 3-stage water filter water filter system is a high-quality whole house filter including a sediment filter and two carbon filters.
+Removing up to 99% of chlorine from water, the water filtration system iSpring can be used for municipal water in addition to water from a well.
+It also removes 95% of sediment, including rust, as well as chemicals like herbicides & pesticides, VOCs, industrial solvents, and other contaminants.

 - Type: Polypropylene & carbon filters

 - Capacity: 1 year or 100,000 gallons of water

 - Dimensions: 21 x 8 x 28 inches